Eyewitness Investigation: Animals Paralyzed, Struggling to Breathe, Left for Dead at Petland Supplier

 Please join us in urging Petland to reconsider its relationship with Great Pets and stop selling live animals altogether.

-And if you’re planning to welcome an animal into your family, please adopt from an animal shelter or adoption organization—never buy from a pet store or breeder.
+And if you’re planning to welcome a guinea pig or other animal into your family, please adopt from an animal shelter or adoption organization—never buy from a pet store or breeder.

 Click here to share your gratitude with the investigator who uncovered this cruelty.
 If you think you have what it takes to carry out undercover investigations like this one, we want to hear from you.